 Your mind wants to know you are going to deal with this problem.
 That's why your brain created pain in the first place, to alert you to something gone wrong.
 What will tell your brain that the problem will be handled?
 First acknowledge the pain so there is no reason for it to increase, assuring that you noticed something needs to change.
 Pain breeds pain don't ignore it.
-You can try a placebo, information or rest.
-Or increase breath, do slow movement, change the technique of what you are doing.
+You can try a placebo, or information from pain science or rest.
+Focus on breath, do slow movement, or change the technique of what you are doing.
 Remind yourself that you are not injured or doing more damage, you're experiencing a habitual pain response that you are changing.
 Your corrective action will be specific to you and what you are doing.
 You are giving yourself a little more control.
 Pain breeds pain, don't just ignore it.